geerteltink/geert.elt.ink/cksx001pk0ohdn1s1ezryebn1.md

 ## Versioning

-For versioning [Semantic Versioning](http://semver.org/) is used.
+For versioning, [Semantic Versioning](http://semver.org/) is used.
 This means `<major>.<minor>.<patch>`.

 ## Commit Messages

 The first line should be a short summary, followed by an empty line and a detailed explanatory.
 If the summary contains (closes #1) or (fixes #1), it auto closes issue #1 when merged into the default (master) branch.
-To reference to an issue use "Partially fix issue #1".
+To reference to an issue, use "Partially fix issue #1".

 ```text
 Capitalized, short (50 chars or less) summary (closes #1), (fixes #1) or issue #1